dusk-network/dusk-protocol/consensus/chain-management/README.md

 #### *CheckRollingFinality*
-*CheckRollingFinality* checks if the last $RollingFinality$ blocks are all "Attested" and, if so, finalizes all non-final blocks.
+This procedure checks if the last $RollingFinality$ blocks are all "Attested" and, if so, finalizes all non-final blocks.

 ***Procedure***
 $\textit{CheckRollingFinality}():$